grantmcconnaughey/django-lazy-tags/README.rst

 -------------------

 * jQuery is required for the the AJAX calls.
 You must have jQuery loaded on the page before calling ``lazy_tags_js``.
-* Does not work with tags that take context
+* Does not work with tags that take context.
-* Template tag arguments must be serializable
+* Template tag arguments must be serializable (str, unicode, int, float, etc.).
-* Template tag arguments are always passed in as strings.
-If your tag requires an argument to be an ``int`` then be sure to cast it to an ``int`` before usage.